animatedb/solar/README.md

 <img src="images/UNADJUSTEDNONRAW_thumb_23f4e-mod.jpeg">

 <H2>Installing the System</h2>
+These pictures are generally in the order that I installed the system.
+I started from the roof mounting the panels and determining where the holes in the roof would be.
+Then I mounted the inverter taking into consideration the mounting of the AC disconnect box.
+Then connected the conduit and electrical between all of the pieces.
+I did not use conduit in the garage wall, and I left the sheetrock off the garage wall for the inspection.
 <h3>Southwest Roof</h3>
 I started by installing the racks on the roof.
 It was fairly difficult to find the rafters since the ceiling is sloped, so there is no attic.
 It was possible to find nails for the ceiling, and one part of the roof did have an attic.
 I used a long 1/8" drill bit to drill initial rafter holes, and I did have to drill a couple of nail holes where I didn't hit rafters (one into the ceiling and one into the attic), but was able to find the rafters with the long bit.
 I built a big square out of a couple of pieces of wood and marked where I wanted the feet compared to the roof ridge.
 Then I could use the square to quickly find the locations of both feet for a rafter.
 It seemed to work pretty well.
 <p/>